How should you assess project management methodologies?

 The assessment process

-Once the assessment criteria have been factored into the decision, develop a process for identifying the best possible option for a project-management methodology for specific projects.
-As mentioned previously, this process will need to be revisited and modified from time to time to keep up with the overall business and stakeholder needs.
+Once the assessment criteria have been factored into the decision, develop a process for identifying the best possible project-management methodology for specific projects.
+As mentioned previously, this process will need to be revisited and modified occasionally to keep up with the overall business and stakeholder needs.

 Here are some general steps: